grommet/grommet/src/js/components/Select/README.md

 **select.control.open**

-Any additional style for the control open state of the Select component.
-Expects `object`.
+Any additional style for the Select DropButton when using the
+    controlled open state.
+Expects `string | object`.

 Defaults to